simonw/sqlite-utils/docs/cli-reference.rst

               --rename column2 column_renamed

     Options:
       --type <TEXT CHOICE>...
-Change column type to INTEGER, TEXT, FLOAT or BLOB --drop TEXT               Drop this column
+Change column type to INTEGER, TEXT, FLOAT or BLOB
+      --drop TEXT                     Drop this column
       --rename <TEXT TEXT>...
 Rename this column to X -o, --column-order TEXT         Reorder columns
       --not-null TEXT                 Set this column to NOT NULL --not-null-false TEXT           Remove NOT NULL from this column --pk TEXT                       Make this column the primary key --pk-none                       Remove primary key (convert to rowid table) --default <TEXT TEXT>...
+Set default value for this column --default-none TEXT             Remove default from this column --add-foreign-key <TEXT TEXT TEXT>...
+                                      Add a foreign key constraint from a column to another table with another column
-Set default value for this column --default-none TEXT       Remove default from this column --drop-foreign-key TEXT   Drop foreign key constraint for this column --sql                     Output SQL without executing it
+      --drop-foreign-key TEXT         Drop foreign key constraint for this column --sql                           Output SQL without executing it
-      --load-extension TEXT     Path to SQLite extension, with optional :entrypoint -h, --help                Show this message and exit.
+      --load-extension TEXT           Path to SQLite extension, with optional :entrypoint
+      -h, --help                      Show this message and exit.

 .. _cli_ref_extract: